reifyhealth/specmonstah/README.md

 and make sure that the _::chapter_ points to them."

-That's the heart of what Specmonstah does, but it can get a lot more sophisticated.
+That's the heart of what Specmonstah does, but it can get a lot more interesting.
 Let's look at more complex and interesting queries.

 ## More Query Features